david415/ansible-tor/README.md

 Tor configuration - torrc
 -------------------------

-It works fairly well to have torrc options be set from host_vars/group_vars and also set from role variables.
+torrc may be options be set from host_vars/group_vars and also set from role variables.

 The host_vars variable names must begin with "tor_";